 The baptistery was built in an ornate Gothic style and is known for its astonishing acoustics.
 Pillars holding up the hexagonal pulpit feature crouching lions thought to represent the Virtues.
 The marble inlaid octagonal font by Guido da Como was erected in 1246.

-Other elements to admire within the baptistry are Nicola and Giovanni Pisano's carved pulpit reliefs depicting, among other things, the Nativity, the Adoration of the Magi, the Crucifixion of Christ, and the Last Judgment.
+Other elements to admire within the baptistery are Nicola and Giovanni Pisano's carved pulpit reliefs depicting, among other things, the Nativity, the Adoration of the Magi, the Crucifixion of Christ, and the Last Judgment.
 Notice the interior's white and grey striping – this was a common motif that you'll see in other Italian cathedrals of the same period, notably at Siena and Orvieto.

 Walk around the Camposanto (cemetery).
 Though it's often overlooked by visitors, the Camposanto, or graveyard, is well worth a visit.
 The long building contains a central lawn and is lined by covered arcades, which are filled with the gravestones and funerary monuments of Pisa's Renaissance aristocracy.